 LCAT deficiency due to genetic mutations is rare.
-It leads to a profound low HDL-cholesterol level <10 mg/dL, in turn causing corneal opacities, target cell hemolytic anemia, and renal failure.
+It leads to a profound low HDLc <10 mg/dL, in turn causing corneal opacities, target cell hemolytic anemia, and renal failure.
 Treatment is mainly supportive.

-Authors have identified here an acquired immune-mediated form of LCAT deficiency.
+Authors have identified an acquired immune-mediated form of LCAT deficiency.
 It is the 7th case worldwide.
-It caused nephrotic syndrome, but the patient responded well to the anti-inflammatory agent, prednisolone.
+It lead to nephrotic syndrome, but the patient responded well to the anti-inflammatory agent, prednisolone.

-Although these are rare illnesses, they help us understand lipid physiology deeper, and more importantly to provide quick and efficient treatment.
+Although these are rare illnesses, they help us understand lipid physiology deeper, and more importantly to provide quick and effective treatment.

 J. Clinical Lipidology